Las Vegas Forgery Defense Lawyers

 If you or anyone you know in southern Nevada—Las Vegas, Henderson, Boulder City, or Primm or Mesquite—needs legal help because of charges due to the crime of Forgery, you need to get the best legal help as soon as possible.

-The Nevada Revised Statues (NRS) has an entire chapter, NRS 205.085, focusing on Forgery.
+The Nevada Revised Statutes (NRS) has an entire chapter, NRS 205.085, focusing on Forgery.
 Simply put, forgery involves something written, including signatures, often using paper but sometimes other materials, including real advertisements intending to defraud someone by making something false look like the real thing.
 Counterfeiting is a form of fraud.
 Common forged activities are stock certificates, wills, deeds, lease agreements, bonds, checks, and money orders, among many other possibilities.
 The NRS 205 deals with all these potential criminal activities.
 These are all category D felonies, which in the state of Nevada means a conviction carries potential prison sentence of 1 to 4 years as well as a $5,000 fine.

 Forging documents from corporations or the state of Nevada carries a similar penalty.
 Lying on official state forms is taken extremely seriously by the state of Nevada.
 It is possible you may have made an honest mistake on a form—this happens, and we can use that in your defense.
 It’s imperative that you reach out to me as soon as possible so we can prepare a response if you find yourself in this situation.
 It’s also possible you may be a corporate partner or employee taking the blame for someone else mistake or, worse, criminal activity.
 I have 30 years of experience with this type of law and have seen almost everything people can do to one another.
 Don’t let your legal rights be overrun by someone else’s misdeeds.
 Contact me immediately.